apache/spark/docs/sql-migration-guide-upgrade.md

 {:toc}

 ## Upgrading From Spark SQL 2.4 to 3.0
+  - Since Spark 3.0, we do not accept duplicate column names when creating local temporary views and global temporary views.

   - Since Spark 3.0, PySpark requires a Pandas version of 0.23.2 or higher to use Pandas related functionality, such as `toPandas`, `createDataFrame` from Pandas DataFrame, etc.

   - Since Spark 3.0, PySpark requires a PyArrow version of 0.12.1 or higher to use PyArrow related functionality, such as `pandas_udf`, `toPandas` and `createDataFrame` with "spark.sql.execution.arrow.enabled=true", etc.